Legrandin/PyAuthenNTLM2/README.rst

 PythonOption NameFmt SAM|LogOn         Set REMOTE_USER to the user name only (SAM) or to the
                                        legacy Logon format (domain\username).
                                        This entry is optional.
 SAM is the default.
+PythonOption WebProxyMode ON	       Work in the context of mod_proxy requests (default is OFF) PythonOption VerboseMode ON	       Talk more while working (default is OFF)
 =====================================  ======

 Apache needs to be configured to send keep alives (directive ``KeepAlive On``).